-Through the Roof Venting (Vertical Venting):
+Through The Roof Venting (Vertical Venting):

-Cut the necessary holes through the roof and ceiling and install the vent connector as shown in Figure 17.
-Make sure that the installation meets the local codes and/or The National Fuel Gas Code ANSI Z223.1 (Latest Edition) or CGA/CAN B149 Installation Code (Latest Edition).
+Cut the necessary holes through the roof and ceiling and install the vent connector as shown in Figure 4.
+Make sure that the installation meets the local codes and/or The National Fuel Gas Code ANSI Z223.1 (Latest Edition) or CGA/CAN B149 Installation Codes (latest edition).